prahaladd/gograph/README.md

 # gograph
-Interact with graphs using golanf
+Interact with graphs using golang